-As magnificent place for courtly festivities Augustus the Strong told his architect Matthäus Daniel Pöppelmann to create the Zwinger at the beginning of the 18th century.
+As a magnificent place for court festivities, Augustus the Strong had this Baroque piece of art created by the architect Matthaeus Daniel Poeppelmann to create the Zwinger and the sculptor Balthasar Permoser in the early 18th century.

-The impressive sandstone scenery harbors with their world-famous collections of treasures: In the Gemäldegalerie »Alte Meister« suggests Raphael's Sistine Madonna, visitors under its spell.
-The incredible number of masterful pieces of Chinese, Japanese and Meissen porcelain in the Porcelain Collection date back to the acquisitiveness of August the Strong.
-The »Mathematisch-Physikalische Salon«, the oldest museum of the Dresden Zwinger, is today one of the world's most important museums of historical scientific instruments.
+With its world-famous collections, the impressive sandstone scenery harbors true treasures: In the »Old Masters« Picture Gallery, Raphael's Sistine Madonna casts a spell on visitors.
+The incredible number of masterpieces of Chinese, Japanese and Meissen porcelain in the Porcelain Collection go back to the collecting mania of Augustus the Strong.
+The »Royal Cabinet of Mathematical and Physical Instruments«, the oldest museum of the Dresden Zwinger, is one of the world's most important museums of historical scientific instruments today.

 History of the Dresden Zwinger

-On behalf of the Saxon Elector Augustus the Strong from 1709 a world-famous baroque work of art of architecture, sculpture and painting was created.
-Started as orangery the Zwinger soon developed into an outstanding place of courtly festivals and representation culture.
+On behalf of Saxon Elector Augustus the Strong, a world-famous piece of Baroque art of architecture, sculpture and painting was created from 1709 on.
+Once started as an orangery, the Zwinger soon developed into an outstanding place of court festivals and representation culture.

-The Dresden Zwinger is a baroque work of art with Crown Gate, Nymphs' Bath, pavilions and Semper-building.
-Where are which parts of the building, please refer to our map.
+The Dresden Zwinger is a a complex piece of Baroque art with its Crown Gate, the Nymphs' Bath, pavilions and the Semper Wing.
+Please refer to our site map to see what can be found where.

 Museum and Exhibition

-Since 1728 the Dresden Zwinger houses valuable collections such as the Porcelain Collection and the Mathematics and Physics Salon.
-They were later joined by the Semper-building, which is now housing the paintings of the Old Masters.
-Today the exhibits are maintained by the Staatliche Kunstsammlungen Dresden and presented to the public.
+Since 1728, the Zwinger is home to invaluable collections, such as the Porcelain Collection and the Royal Cabinet of Mathematical and Physical Instruments.
+The Semper Wing was added on later to house the paintings of the Old Masters.
+Today, the exhibits are maintained by the Dresden State Art Collections and presented to the public.